 5.15 FPR Part 3A governing vulnerable adults will continue to apply to remote hearings.
-Intermediary companies have contended that they are prepared to work remotely, notwithstanding that on the face of it remote hearings present similar problems for intermediaries as for interpreters.
-Communicourt, for example has indicated that it is set up to work remotely.
+Intermediary companies have stated that they are prepared to work remotely, notwithstanding that on the face of it remote hearings present similar problems for intermediaries as for interpreters.
+Communicourt, for example has now however, indicated that, as at 30 March 2020, it has postponed all intermediary assessments (on the basis that an assessment carried out remotely could not be relied upon) although it continues to process referrals, that its intermediaries are no longer attending hearings physically as intermediaries are not listed as 'keyworkers' and only its more experienced intermediaries continue to attend some hearings remotely. that it is set up to work remotely.
 However, their communication also indicates that their intermediaries are currently receiving training on how to provide remote intermediary support and that they are currently consulting with staff on their respective remote working capabilities.
 This suggests that there is still significant work to be done.
 If intermediaries are to attend a hearing remotely to support a vulnerable litigant who is themselves in a different location then, as with interpreters, there is an issue to be solved regarding the need for a discrete channel between party and intermediary so that the interpretation does not interrupt the course of the hearing.
 Again, these issues need resolution as a matter of urgency.
+In any event, there will be a particular need for the judge to set out from the outset the clear ground rules (in the broadest sense) for the conduct of the hearing.
+Further, it is likely that other common special measures or participation directions are, in large part, capable of being replicated at some remote hearings using the features of video communications platforms.